Revlon Logo

 Sales reached $1 billion.
 However, the company is experiencing strong competition and wants to strengthen its position and attract attention to rebrand.

-The new logo features large black letters, speaking of high financial performance.
+The new logo features large black letters, suggesting strong financial performance.
 A special highlight is the transformation of L and O into a single symbol, which became the main distinguishing feature of subsequent logos.

 The tandem looks as if O is a curl from L. The composition alludes to curls, styling, and chic.
 Embodying flirtatiousness, it presents the brand as playful and glamorous.
 Shows the letters and the connection of generations.
 The brand’s founder died in 1975, but his business continued to live.